-HDB Resale Process: How to Sell Your HDB Flat Without an Agent
+HDB Resale Process: Selling Your HDB Flat Without an Agent

 When you make that big decision to re-sell your HDB flat, why not do it yourself?
 By doing so you avoid paying an agent’s expensive commissions and fees and get more out of the sale of your flat.